safe-global/safe-modules/4337/README.md

 # Safe Module/Fallback handler for EIP4337 Support

+## Execution Flow

-The diagram below outlines the flow that is triggered when a user operation is submitted to via the entrypoint.
+The diagram below outlines the flow that is triggered when a user operation is submitted to the entrypoint.
 Additionally the gas overhead compared to a native implementation is mentioned.

 ```mermaid
 sequenceDiagram